 Also note the impact of watchdog INSERTs; this is why you should fix your PHP errors.

-One of the services Pantheon offers is an Object Cache backend, which is a key-value store and is optimized for this type of work.
+One of the services Pantheon offers is Redis as an Object Cache backend, which is a key-value store and is optimized for this type of work.

 There is no built-in caching in WordPress.
 Pantheon offers Varnish in front of all sites - WordPress and Drupal - to cache content and improve performance.
-The pantheon-cache plugin is included within the
+The pantheon-page-cache plugin is included within the

 mu-plugins directory of our repository, which helps the edge cache (Varnish) communicate with WordPress.
 Most WordPress caching plugins will be ineffective on the Pantheon platform.
 They should not cause any problems, but they will most likely not speed up the site and may even slow it down.